awslabs/containers-cost-allocation-dashboard/README.md

 ### Step 1: Build and Push the Container Image

-We do not provide a public image, so you'll need to build an image and push it to the registry and repository of your choice.
+We do not provide a public image, so you'll need to build an image and push it to the registry and repository of your choice.<br />
 In this section, choose either "Build and Push for a Single Platform" or "Build and Push for Multiple Platforms".

 #### Build and Push for a Single Platform